 The Travel Book (2nd edition, published September 2010)

 Definitely the heaviest tome in the LP repertoire (and with more than a million copies sold), The Travel Book is an ambitious catalogue of every country in the word, with beautiful photography accompanying each country’s profile.
 Carolyn wrote nine profiles for her area of expertise: Scandinavia and Baltic Europe.

 Food Lover’s Guide to the World (published October 2012)

 Food is Carolyn’s favourite part of travel, and contributing to this book was a joy.
 Carolyn wrote about New Nordic cuisine, kooky Icelandic midwinter feasts, Swedish smorgasbord traditions and all her favourite Scandi flavours for the essay on the food of Northern Europe.

 Newspapers & magazines

-As well as writing articles and web features that combine food and travel content, Carolyn is a contributor to the following Melbourne-based titles, which review cafes and budget eats and are published annually by the city’s leading newspaper, The Age.
+As well as writing articles and web features that combine food and travel content, Carolyn has been a contributor to the following Melbourne-based titles, which reviewed cafes and budget eats and were published annually by the city’s leading newspaper, The Age.